necaris/mcpunk/README.md

 # Development

-Largely still TODO this section

 see [run_mcp_server.py](mcpunk/run_mcp_server.py).

-If you set up claude desktop like below then you can restart it to see latest changes as you work on MCPunk
+If you set up claude desktop like below then you can restart it to see latest changes as you work on MCPunk from your local version of the repo.

 ```json
 {